Module constriction.stream.chain

 Classes

-class ChainCoder (self, compressed, is_remainders=False, seal=False)
+class ChainCoder (data, is_remainders=False, seal=False)

 Methods